Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_IDEX.md

 # Pause and resume files

 When you pause a print, either or both heads may be printing, so you should park both of them in your pause.g file.
-Use the G1 command with the S2 modifier to do this.
+Use the G1 command with the H2 modifier (S2 in RRF 2.01 and earlier) modifier to do this.
 Here is an example pause.g file:

 ```
 M83                   ; relative extrusion